-Dr. Park earned her doctorate degree in Clinical Psychology, specializing in forensics and assessments, at the University of Denver in 2005.
+Dr. Park graduated from the University of Denver in 2005 with a Psy.D. in Clinical Psychology.
 She completed her doctoral internship training at the Federal Medical Center in Devens, Massachusetts.
 Dr. Park began her career in the BOP in September 2005 as a Staff Psychologist at the Federal Correctional Institution in Phoenix.
 In December 2012, Dr. Park obtained a position as the Drug Abuse Program Coordinator (DAPC) at the Federal Medical Center in Devens, Massachusetts.
 Currently as the DAPC, she is responsible for coordinating drug treatment programs, including the Non-Residential Drug Abuse Program, drug education classes, and qualification for the Residential Drug Abuse Program.
-Her professional interests include drug treatment and multicultural, diversity, and antiracism training in professional psychology.
+Her professional interests include drug treatment and multicultural/diversity/anti-racism training in professional psychology.
 Dr. Park is licensed in Illinois.